cyberbotics/urdf2webots/README.md

 convert2urdf('MY_PATH/MY_URDF.urd')
 ```

-### Arguments

-Outputs: someRobot_textures (folder), someRobot_meshes (folder), someRobot.proto.
-Use in Webots: put the outputs in the protos folder of your Webots project.

 ## Notes
 This tool have been tested using Webots R2020b on Ubuntu16.04 and Windows.
 You can find the sources of these URDF files here: